benayyad12/terraform-learn/README.md

 # terraform-learn

-terraform is an infrastructure as code tool used for provisionning infrastructure.
+Terraform is an infrustructure as code tool.

+Terraform is used for provisioning infrastructure

-It's a multicloud tool supporting different providers such as: GCP, AWS, AZURE and also Private cloud.
+Terraform is a multicloud tool that support different providers: AWS, AZURE and GCP...

-Terraform uses HCL HarshiCorp Configuration Language which make it user friendly and more easier to work with.
+Terraform uses HCL (HashiCorp Configuration Language) which makes it more user friendly and easier to work with.

-Terraform communicates with different providers using API.

-It's works in 3 steps:
+It works in 3 steps:

-Init (initialise terraform installing necessary plugins)
+init (initialize terraform installing necessary plugins)

-Plan (shows the plan to get to the desired state)
+plan (Terraform shows the plan to get to the desired state)

-Apply (apply changes when user type "yes" to confirm that)
+apply (Applyc changes after confirmation of the desired state)

 Terraform commands:

-terraform version => to see the used version example: v0.13.0
+terraform version => display current version (+provider's version)

+Terraform init => initialize terraform by installing plugins to communicate with provider

-terraform plan => shows changes to get to the desired state
+terraform plan => show the changes to get to the desired state

-terraform apply => requires confirmation to make the changes
+terraform apply => apply changes

-terraform show => shows the created resource
+terraform show => display resource created

-terraform refresh => get current state

-terraform destroy => destroy infrastructure
+terraform destroy => to delete infrastructure

-example:

-creating local file in /root/pets.txt with the following content: "we love pets"

-Syntax:
+syntax:

-<block> <parameters> {
+block parameters {

          key1 = value1

          key2 = value2
 }

-real example:
+example:

 resource "local_file" "pet" {

          filename = "/root/pets.txt"

-       content = "we love pets"
+         content = "We love pets!"
 }

+local_file = provider_resource

+resource name = "pet"

-to update infrastructre using terraform:
+to update config:

 resource "local_file" "pet" {

       filename = "/root/pets.txt"

-       content = "we love pets"
+      content = "we love pets!"

       file_permission = "0700"

 }

-then we run: terraform plan (to see plan to get to the desired state)

-terraform apply (the file will be deleted and recreated with the new permissions)

-to destroy completely the infrastructure:

-terraform destroy